 - Avocados and Avocado Oil– A good source of monounsaturated fats and great on salads or in guacamole.
-Avocado oil is milk tasting and can be used in salad dressings.
+Avocado oil is mild tasting and can be used in salad dressings.

-- Fish– Fish are naturally high in Omega-3 fatty acids and can help improve the Omega-3/Omega-6 balance in the body.
+- Fish– Fish is naturally high in omega-3 fatty acids and can help improve the omega-3/omega-6 balance in the body.
 Look for sustainable wild caught sources, and stick to small fish like tuna, sardines, salmon, etc to minimize mercury.